 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Wolff-Parkinson-White Pattern.
+As you can see, many variables can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Wolff-Parkinson-White Pattern.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+That said, however, most individuals diagnosed with Wolff-Parkinson-White Pattern will usually fall into one of two categories that we can make some “assumptions” about that will generally hold true.

 Category #1.

-The first group of folks that we’ll commonly encounter will be those who have been diagnosed with Wolff-Parkinson-White Pattern but don’t seem to be suffer from any “serious” symptoms that can be associated with this disease and haven’t been diagnosed with any other pre-existing conditions.
+The first group of folks that we’ll commonly encounter will be those who have been diagnosed with Wolff-Parkinson-White Pattern but don’t seem to be suffering from any “serious” symptoms that can be associated with this disease and haven’t been diagnosed with any other pre-existing conditions.

 Category #2.

-Individuals who will fall into this category will be those who either are exhibiting some of the more “serious” complications of this disease or have, in addition to being diagnosed with Wolff-Parkinson-White Pattern also been diagnosed with some other “type” of pre-existing medical condition as well.
+Individuals who will fall into this category will be those who either are exhibiting some of the more “serious” complications of this disease or have, in addition to being diagnosed with Wolff-Parkinson-White Pattern, also been diagnosed with some other “type” of pre-existing medical condition as well.

 Table rates…

-Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J which would be considered the “worst” or most expensive table rate.
+Are life insurance rates that are typically reserved for “higher risk” applicants and range from Table A, which would be considered the “best” or least expensive table rate, all the way to Table J, which would be regarded as the “worst” or most expensive table rate.

 The good news is…

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+Regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:
+In our experience here at IBUSA, we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that:

 - Take their time reviewing their options.